“It’s you…” I mumbled, trying to convince my brain that my eyes weren’t lying.

 I turned to see her come up and join us on the opposite side of Kiko.
 She was wearing a tight sleek outfit with a few blasters on her hips and a long one on her back.
-I also noticed she had a whip attached to her hip as well.
-Kiko wasn’t pleased about her appearance and turned away to walk ahead of us.
+I also noticed she had a whip attached to her hip.
+Kiko sneered at her and hastened her pace to walk ahead of us.

-“I was surprised to see you here,” she continued and asked to Cashel, “I thought you weren’t going to participate in the race?”
+“I was surprised to see you here,” she said to Cashel, “I thought you weren’t going to participate in the race?”

-“Thing’s changed” he said gruffly.
-I’m sure that comment reminded him of what happened on Dezner.
+I’m sure the comment reminded him of what happened on Dezner.

-“I see…” she pointed to a few large tents in the middle of the base.
+“I see…” she got the hint and pointed to a few large tents in the middle of the base to change the subject.
 “We have those two tents set up for you guys.
 You can assemble your stuff in there.
-Breccan is in that tent right there.”
+Breccan is in that tent right over there.”
 She pointed to another large tent set up in front of the two tents.
-“Dinner is in a few hours but feel free to walk around if you’d like.”
+“Dinner is in a few hours, but feel free to walk around if you’d like.”
 Then she smiled at me and waved goodbye before leaving.

 Rei threw her stuff on the ground.
-“Of course he puts us in the middle of his base next to him.”
-She said.
+“Of course he puts us in the middle of his base next to him,” she griped.

-Cashel assured her, “It’s only for a few days.”
+“It’s only for a few days,” Cashel assured her.

 We spent the next few hours unloading and setting up Tammy’s equipment.
 As it was getting darker outside I realized how hungry I was and as soon that thought crossed my mind, a guard came by and knocked on our tent door.

-“Dinner will be ready in 5 minutes.
+“Dinner in 5 minutes.
 We’ve set up tables in front of the ship, you can’t miss it.”
 He told me when I answered it.

-“I’m not going.”
-Rei and Kiko said in unison after I told everyone what the messenger told me.
+“I’m not going,” Rei and Kiko said in unison, after I relayed the message.